Don Plett

-Donald Neil Plett (born May 14, 1950) is a Canadian senator who has served as the leader of the Opposition in the Canadian Senate since November 5, 2019.
-He is the founding president of the National Council of the Conservative Party of Canada and the longest serving individual to have held this position.
+Donald Neil Plett (born May 14, 1950) is a former Canadian senator who was leader of the Opposition in the Canadian Senate from 2019 until 2025.
+He is the founding president of the Conservative Party of Canada.

 Early life

 From 1987 to 2007 Plett, was owner and manager of Landmark Mechanical, a heating and ventilation company in Landmark, Manitoba, that was started by his father Archie Plett in 1957.
-He stepped down as manager in 2007 and his sons continue in the family business.
+He stepped down as manager in 2007, and his sons continue in the family business.